yifeng2019uwb/cloud-native-order-processor/BACKLOG.md

 *📋 Note: ✅ **Integration Tests PASSING** - All services working correctly with proper exception handling* *📋 Note: ✅ **Logging Standardization COMPLETED** - All Python services and Go Gateway using structured logging* *📋 Note: ✅ **COMPREHENSIVE METRICS IMPLEMENTED** - All services now have middleware-based metrics collection with Prometheus integration and comprehensive test coverage*
+*📋 Note: ✅ **CIRCUIT BREAKER IMPLEMENTED** - Gateway now has production-ready circuit breaker protection against cascading failures with configurable thresholds*
+*📋 Note: ✅ **BACKLOG CLEANUP COMPLETED** - Removed over-engineered tasks (INVENTORY-002, INVENTORY-003) that were unnecessary for personal project with no traffic*
 *📋 For detailed technical specifications, see: `docs/centralized-authentication-architecture.md`* *📋 For monitoring design, see: `docs/design-docs/monitoring-design.md`*
 *📋 For logging standards, see: `docs/design-docs/logging-standards.md`*